-Audience: Franklin and Urbana University Faculty and Staff that have been granted delegate access to another user's calendar and need to create a online or dial-in conference meeting on that user's behalf.
+Audience: Franklin University Faculty and Staff that have been granted delegate access to another user's calendar and need to create an online or dial-in conference meeting on that user's behalf.

 - Ensure that you have been granted access to Skype for Business Teleconferencing (refer to this procedure if you do not have access)